 After graduating from Northwestern with a degree in journalism and a minor in urban studies, Maureen played professional basketball briefly in Greece, Hungary and Israel.
-She returned to the United States with rough drafts of her young adult sports series of books called, “The Broadway Ballplayers.”
-No publisher would publish the series, so Maureen set out on her own to tell the stories of young players who grew up loving sports on Broadway Ave.
+She returned to the United States with rough drafts of her young adult sports series of books called, The Broadway Ballplayers.
+No publisher would publish the series, so Maureen set out on her own to tell the stories of young players who grew up loving sports on Broadway Avenue.
 Within five years, Maureen visited 150 schools and sold over 110,000 copies.
 Book #4: Sideline Blues was a finalist for The Publisher’s Association Young Adult Book of the Year.
 Simon & Schuster bought the rights to the seven-book series in 2000.